CYCLING PERFORMANCE TIPS

 What keeps the muscle cell from using fat for high level exercise?
 It is assumed to be from bottlenecks, or rate limiting steps, in the intracellular metabolism of fat into ATP.
 The maximum rate at which our cells can produce ATP from fat (to provide energy for exercise) is about one-third the rate of ATP formation from glucose.
 The net effect is that fat alone as an exercise energy source sets an upper limit for maximal performance at ~ 65% VO2max.

 With training you can modify the ratio of fat ATP to glycogen ATP used at any specified endurance pace (and extend your riding time before you bonk) BUT you cannot increase the %VO2max that can be achieved from fat alone (about 65% VO2max).

 For those interested, the science of fat metabolism is covered in more detail in this paper, and the relationship of glycogen to fat calories as VO2max increases is nicely summarized in this graph.
 You will notice that the total calories from fat metabolism - stored muscle triglycerides and free fatty acids (FFA) extracted from the blood - remains relatively constant as exercise measured by VO2max increases.
 And extra caloric needs are met almost entirely from muscle glycogen or blood glucose.

 Four hours prior to the event.
 This will be topping off the tank, so to speak.
 Carbohydrate Calories will have been digested, absorbed, and to a great degree metabolized into glycogen stores before you get on the bike.
 How big a meal?
 A 300 gm (1000 Calorie) complex carbohydrate meal (rice, pancakes) will minimize rapid absorption with an insulin spike.
 A high Caloric density glucose polymer sports drink is another option.

 Four minutes before the ride.
 You are just getting on the bike and want to have some Calories starting their way through the digestive system.
-But not enough to just sit in your stomach, You are not worried about simple sugars leading to an insulin spike.
+But not enough to just sit in your stomach, You are not worried about simple sugars leading to an insulin spike and hypoglycemia as you get on the bike.
 A candy bar works well.